arcee-ai/mergekit/docs/create_a_merge_method.md

 float32 unless the aligned inputs are float64, in which case they use float64.
 Integer and boolean coefficients use int64 and bool.
 Kernels may explicitly cast coefficients when choosing their intermediate precision.
-Annotations therefore describe the actual runtime kernel types without pretending that a batched coefficient is still a Python float.

 Scopes do not encode the YAML hierarchy.
 For example, a shared parameter may still be overridden per module or slice and may vary between output tensors through filters or